Duration and Habit: Annual Herb

 U.S. Habitat: Usually associated with pastures, disturbed areas, and vacant lots.
 Often invading native prairies.

 U.S. Present: CA, NJ, OR, PA, TX, WA

-Distribution: North and Central Texas
+Distribution in Texas: North and Central Texas

 Mechanical removal is known to be effective if done prior to seed dispersal but must be repeated for 3-5 years to exhaust the seed bank.
 Thistle is also responds to very dilute chemical treatments containing 2-4-D (personal communication with Curt Decker, Resource Conservation Biologist, Fossil Rim Wildlife Ranch).USE PESTICIDES WISELY: ALWAYS READ THE ENTIRE PESTICIDE LABEL CAREFULLY, FOLLOW ALL MIXING AND APPLICATION INSTRUCTIONS AND WEAR ALL RECOMMENDED PERSONAL PROTECTIVE GEAR AND CLOTHING.
 CONTACT YOUR STATE DEPARTMENT OF AGRICULTURE FOR ANY ADDITIONAL PESTICIDE USE REQUIREMENTS, RESTRICTIONS OR RECOMMENDATIONS.
 MENTION OF PESTICIDE PRODUCTS ON THIS WEB SITE DOES NOT CONSTITUTE ENDORSEMENT OF ANY MATERIAL.

 Shinners and Mahler's Illustrated , Flora of North Central Texas, (G.Diggs, B. Lipscomp and R.J.O'kennon), BRIT Press 1999